shakeebparwez/chatter-verse-mern/README.md

 ---

-Thank you for choosing Chatterverse!
+Thank you for choosing ChatterVerse!
 We hope you enjoy using it as much as we enjoyed building it.
-If you have any questions or need assistance, feel free to contact us at **support@chatterverse.com**.
+If you have any questions or need assistance, feel free to contact me at **shakeebparwez@gmail.com**.

 Happy chatting! 😃🎉